Peteonthebeat/-Profile-Card-Component-Main/README.md

 ### What I learned

 I wouldn't say I learned anything particularly 'new.'
-On the oher hand, I got to practice positiong more than one images for background, and positioning a child outside of <div>.
+On the oher hand, I got to practice positiong more than one images for background, and positioning a child outside of a <div>.

 ### Continued development